A Close Call with a Murderer…

 Jeff Bridges plays Jack Forrester, the main suspect for murdering his rich wife and maid in a brutal manner.
 Glenn Close as his defence lawyer who falls for him.

-The film starts one dark stormy night, its raining heavily as we follow an unseen man climb the stairs and head to the bedroom of a secluded beach house.
-A John Barry score accompanies this and this music is possibly inspired by a Hitchcock movie.
+The film starts one dark stormy night, it’s raining heavily as we follow an unseen man climb the stairs and head to the bedroom of a secluded beach house.
+A John Barry score accompanies this with this music is possibly inspired by a Hitchcock movie.
 This man savagely kills the rich socialite, Page Forrester.

 Teddy and Jack go horse riding together, share a Chinese takeaway, he talks more on him and he learns more on her.
 They grow closer and it appears that Teddy is attracted to him.
 Jack appears to fall for her too.
 He passionately kisses her one night, after dropping her off home after a meeting.
 She spends more time on the case, and less time with her children.
 Teddy later sleeps with Jack.

 At work, Teddy has been getting anonymous letters with information about the case, these notes all appear from the same 1942 Corona typewriter and all are distinguishable with a raised “t”.
-The assessments from psychiatrists, lie detectors and more suggesting Jack’s innocence.
-Yet both the psychiatrist and Ransom warn Teddy of a manipulating side to Jack’s character.
+The assessments from psychiatrists, lie detectors and more suggest Jack’s innocence.
+Yet, both the psychiatrist and Ransom warn Teddy of a manipulating side to Jack’s character.

-Peter Coyote was initially portrayed as a slimy and shady character, and this one in which he excelled at beautifully.
-He was convincing at appearing villainous and this role a sharp contrast to his more caring character in ET The Extra Terrestrial (1982).
-However I felt that too much of Jagged Edge concentrated on his back story, this over emphasised plot line could have been summed up in a wee montage or flashback.
+Peter Coyote was initially portrayed as a slimy and shady character and this one in which he excelled at beautifully.
+He was convincing at appearing villainous and this role a sharp contrast to his more caring character in ET The Extra-Terrestrial (1982).
+However I felt that too much of Jagged Edge concentrated on his back story, this overemphasised plot line could have easily been summed up in a wee montage or flashback.

 It was frustratingly only hearsay on screen that his character was manipulative one and that he had passed the lie detector test.
 Had both these scenes been seen these would have added to the evidence that the viewer needed in judging this character for ourselves.
 Having seen Jeff Bridges in other roles, I’m sure he would have been convincingly enigmatic and not give away the truth of his character in both these scenes.

 Interestingly off scene, the director of this film considered Kathleen Turner and Michael Douglas for these roles.
-The role was also written with Jane Fonda as the leading lady, this film courtroom drama now rumoured to be in line for a remake with Halle Berry.
+The role was also written with Jane Fonda as the leading lady.
+This film courtroom drama id now rumoured to be in line for a remake with Halle Berry.
 However, that’s all we know so far.. as your guess is as good as mine as to who’ll play Jeff Bridges role, as at the moment it’s a just a stab in the dark…

 Weeper Rating: 0/10